bgamari/ghc-wiki-import/status/may16.md

-# GHC Status Report, October 2015
+# GHC Status Report, May 2016